-In 2016, the Creation Research Society (CRS) founded the Examination of Kinds In Natural Diversification and Speciation research initiative, or eKINDS for short, with the goal to resolve these very questions and more.
+In 2016, the Creation Research Society (CRS) founded the eKINDS research initiative.
+The goal of Examination of Kinds In Natural Diversification and Speciation is to resolve these very questions and more.

 However, the hybridization criterion does have its handicaps.
 For any number of reasons, organisms can lose the ability to interbreed despite belonging to the same baramin. (e.g. To date, no one has interbred cheetahs with any other cat species.)
-It also cannot be readily applied to non-captive animals or those that don’t naturally interbreed in the wild.
-To help with this, statistical baraminology tests like Baraminic Distance Correlation (BDC) and Multidimensional Scaling (MDS) have been developed.
+Researchers also cannot readily apply it to non-captive animals or those that don’t naturally interbreed in the wild.
+To help with this, they have developed statistical baraminology tests like Baraminic Distance Correlation (BDC) and Multidimensional Scaling (MDS).
 These methods have also proven helpful, but they are not without limitations of their own.

 With the initiation of eKINDS came a new baraminology tool: whole-genome content analysis.
 This method utilizes molecular data that is accumulating for many species.
 Specifically, it measures the similarity in expressed orthologous protein content between species and assigns them to individual baramins.
-It is based on two starting assumptions, the validity of which can be tested with further research.
-One is that different baramins were created with a unique array of protein coding genes that have remained more or less unchanged throughout history.
-The second assumption is that each baramin has by and large retained what makes them distinct from other baramin.
+Researchers base it on two starting assumptions, the validity of which they can test with further research.
+One is that God created different baramins with a unique array of protein coding genes that remained relatively unchanged throughout history.
+The second assumption is that each baramin has, by and large, retained what makes them distinct from other baramin.

-The first group of animals the eKINDS project used this method on consisted of 104 species of insects from the orders Diptera (flies), Hemiptera (“true bugs”), Hymenoptera (wasps, bees, ants, etc), and Lepidoptera (moths and butterflies).
+The first group of animals on which the eKINDS project used this method consisted of 104 species of insects.
+They were from the orders Diptera (flies), Hemiptera (“true bugs”), Hymenoptera (wasps, bees, ants, etc), and Lepidoptera (moths and butterflies).
 While the results are as of yet preliminary, they do display some interesting patterns:

 - Diptera formed two tentative groups.
-The first is made up of black flies, gnats, crane flies, midges and mosquitoes.
+The first consists of black flies, gnats, crane flies, midges, and mosquitoes.
 The second included horse flies and fruit flies.

-- Hemiptera was divided into two tentative groups, but only one of them was statistically significant.
+- Hemiptera divided into two tentative groups, but only one of them was statistically significant.

-- The ants, bees, wasps, and other species of Hymenoptera that were included in this analysis fell into one group.
+- The ants, bees, wasps, and other species of Hymenoptera included in this analysis fell into one group.

 - The ten species of Lepidoptera included in this study represent six different superfamilies.
 Despite this, they all formed one group.

-Whole-genome content analysis was also used to compare humans and other primates with other mammals and birds.
+The researchers also used whole-genome content analysis to compare humans and other primates with other mammals and birds.
 The three species of humans for which we have genomic data were Homo sapiens (us), Neanderthals, and Denisovans.
-It was found that they formed a group that was clearly divided from chimpanzees and other great apes, which were more aligned with Old World and New World monkeys.
-Even more so, it was found that the differences between humans and other primates were comparable to the differences between humans and some cats!
+Researchers found that these formed a group clearly divided from chimpanzees and other great apes, which were more aligned with Old World and New World monkeys.
+Even more so, they found that the differences between humans and other primates were comparable to the differences between humans and some cats!

-The clear discontinuities among insects and between humans and all other mammals are not a predicted result of universal common ancestry, which would maintain that all of biodiversity forms a gradient.
-It is, however, very consistent with the creationist predictions that discontinuities should punctuate the Tree of Life, reflecting different baramins
+The clear discontinuities among insects and between humans and all other mammals are not a predicted result of universal common ancestry.
+That would maintain that all of biodiversity forms a gradient.
+It is, however, very consistent with the creationist predictions that discontinuities should punctuate the Tree of Life, reflecting different baramins.